What happens after treatment for Waldenstrom macroglobulinemia?

 - If you had radiation therapy, a copy of the treatment summary

-- If you had chemotherapy (including immunotherapy and biologic therapy), a list of the drugs, drug doses, and when you took them
+- If you had chemotherapy, targeted therapy, or immunotherapy, a list of the drugs, drug doses, and when you took them